COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Generator

+\paragraph{COGITAO Objects:} \generatorName\ samples from a collection of 23,000 pre-generated objects varying in size, shape, symmetry, connectivity, and color pattern.
+Each object uses pixel colors 1–9 (0 is reserved for the background) and is placed to avoid overlap and contact with other objects, ensuring clear boundaries between them (see \ref{appendix:objects} for details).

-We provide a set of \ntransforms\ object-transformations, which the community can further expand.
-Each transformation was chosen to respect two core rules: 1) each transformation should be composable with all other transformations, and 2) each transformation should modify the object in a way that should not be reproducible by a combination of other transformations.
+\paragraph{COGITAO Transformations:} We provide a set of \ntransforms\ simple object-transformations such as translations, padding, duplicating, etc.; see \ref{appendix:COGITAO_transformations}.
+Each transformation has been crafted to respect two core rules: (i) each transformation should be composable with all other transformations; (ii) each transformation should modify the object in a way that should not be systematically equivalent to a combination of other transformations.
 Rule 1 is critical to ensure that our generator maximizes the number of possible tasks that can be generated and avoids degenerate cases.
-Rule 2 avoids redundancy in the transformations - for instance, we could have implemented an individual transformation "translate\_up\_right", but this would always be equivalent to the transformation sequence "translate\_up" and "translate\_right".
-Rule 2, however, doesn't imply that each transformation suite \textit{necessarily} yields a unique output grid that could not have been reached with another transformation suite.
-For instance, for symmetric objects, applying mirror transformations could yield the same output objects as applying the rotation transformations twice - this is not the case for non-symmetric objects, thereby still satisfying Rule 2.
-We summarize below the transformations available in the generator, and a description of their variations.
+Rule 2 avoids redundancy in the transformations (see Appendix \ref{appendix:COGITAO_transformations} for details).
+We ensure each transformation is individually learnable by all models used for training (see \ref{appendix:transformation_learnability} for further details).